 Students undertake a practical investigation into an idea, theme, issue or concept.
-This is supported by written material, a piece of continuous prose of a minimum of 1000 words.
+This is supported by written material, a piece of continuous between 1000 and 3000 words.
 The focus of the investigation will be identified independently by the student and will lead to a finished outcome or outcomes (a final piece or pieces of work).
-The investigation will demonstrate the ability of the student to develop a cohesive line of argument whilst evidencing their practical skills.
-A wide range of techniques will be explored using materials appropriate to the student.
+The investigation will demonstrate the student's ability to develop a cohesive line of investigation whilst evidencing their practical skills.
+A wide range of techniques will be explored and then developed using materials appropriate to the student.